ModelarData/Utilities/README.md

 # Utilities
 Utilities for simplifying development and testing developed in this repository:

-- [Apache Arrow Flight manager testing](Apache-Arrow-Flight-Tester/manager.py) is a script written in [Python 3](https://www.python.org/) to test the different endpoints of the ModelarDB manager Apache Arrow Flight API.

 - [Apache Arrow Flight server testing](Apache-Arrow-Flight-Tester/server.py) is a script written in [Python 3](https://www.python.org/) to test the different endpoints of the ModelarDB server Apache Arrow Flight API.